smojpg-ui/conscious-architecture/README.md

 5. OS-Bridge Effects
 6. Convergence Magnitude Exceedance

+## Ongoing Research
+The longitudinal study and simulation work are **active and ongoing**.
+New data, logs, and refinements are continuously added.
+The repository will be updated in real time as the research progresses.

 ## Implementation Pathway
 - **Tier 1 (Antarctic Analog)**: Immediate proof-of-concept using existing U.S. Antarctic Program rotating-crew stations.
 - **Tier 2 (Lunar Base)**: Software payload on CLPS landers, aligned with NASA’s multi-vendor architecture.